tothemoon-org/extension-blocks/spec.md

 The following output scripts and values must replicate the extension block's exiting outputs _exactly_ (in the same order they appear in the ext. block).

+The resolution transaction's version MUST be set to the uint32 max (`2^32 - 1`).
+This version is forbidden by consensus rules to be used with any other transaction on the canonical chain or extension chain.
+This is required for easy non-contextual identification of a resolution transaction.

 ### Entering an extension block